abdessettar/fanout-immo-scraper/README.md

-# Immoweb Real Estate Data Pipeline
+# Serverless at Scale: A Real Estate Data Scraper on AWS

 A serverless, scalable, and resilient data pipeline designed to scrape real estate listings from [Immoweb](https://www.immoweb.be/).
 Built using AWS Lambda, SQS, S3, and dynamic IP rotation techniques to ensure high availability and bypass anti-bot measures.